 Which is why it’s so surprising that all traces of the film seem to have vanished in the intervening years.
 I contacted the Dallas Municipal Archives, the Texas/Dallas History & Archives Division of the Dallas Public Library, AIA Dallas, and Dallas Center for Architecture.
 Everyone was very helpful, but … nothing.
 Designs for Dallas and the later Goals for Dallas are better known projects, but it seems that there would be something connected with this film lying around somewhere.
 I’d love to see it.
 It sounds like it would be entertaining and informative … and depressing.
 We’ve come so far. …We haven’t come far at all.

 “The Walls Are Rising” was introduced to the Dallas public in Dorothie Erwin’s article, “A Design for Dallas Proposed,” which ran in the Feb.
 12, 1967 edition of The Dallas Morning News.
-The full story (complete with a photo of smiling architects Enslie Oglesby and Harold Box showing off their “lake” plan) can be viewed in a PDF, here.
+Additional descriptions of the film can be found in the article “A Courageous Look at Today’s City” by Larry Howell (DMN, May 3, 1968).

 UPDATE: Jan.
 9, 2015 — Great news!
 AIA Dallas has found the film and has scheduled a screening!